 What is the difference between Medicare and Medicaid?

 Medicare helps pay hospital and doctor bills for persons who are 65 years old or older or who are disabled or retired and who have been determined to be eligible for SSD benefits.
 Medicare coverage for disabled individuals begins approximately 24 months after they first start receiving SSD.
 Medicare in general covers 80% of reasonable medical bills.

 Medicaid provides medical coverage to low-income individuals who qualify.
 If you qualify for SSI, then you qualify for Medicaid.
 Medicaid will cover all of the approved charges of the patient, and eligibility begins as soon as you receive your first dollar of SSI.

-For more answers to frequently asked questions visit our video FAQ page where Attorney Randy Walton is interviews about various matters regarding Social Security, and provides answers on video!
+For more answers to frequently asked questions visit our Video FAQ page where Attorney Randy Walton is interviewed about various matters regarding Social Security and provides answers on video!